microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/examples/v1.0-beta/Update-MgUserEvent.md

 	)
 }
 # A UPN can also be used as -UserId.
-Update-MgUserEvent -UserId $userId -EventId $eventId -BodyParameter $params
+Update-MgBetaUserEvent -UserId $userId -EventId $eventId -BodyParameter $params
 ```
-This example shows how to use the Update-MgUserEvent Cmdlet.
+This example shows how to use the Update-MgBetaUserEvent Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).